Nemin32/Nemin32.github.io/_drafts/fanfic.md

 into his mouth using his tentacles, but for soup they served as nothing more than annoying obstacles.
 The Mudokon had no such problems, but he seemed to be lost in thought.

-Finally he set his bowl down next to his feet and, without looking at Peg, he asked idly, "Do you know what year we're writing?"
+Finally he set his bowl down next to his feet and - without looking at Peg - he asked idly, "Do you know what year it is?"

 "N-no. I admit, I have no idea."

 "Don't feel too bad, I don't know either.
 What I do know though, is that it has been over ten years since the collapse.
 You've surely seen those carvings next to yourself by now, " he said, nodding towards the desk.
 "I make one every ten days."

 Peg wasn't great at counting, but it did seem like at least a few hundred assorted pieces of wood lied on the table.